University of Passau: Partnerships

 The University of Passau is well-known beyond the borders of Bavaria and Germany for its international orientation and atmosphere.
 The university maintains co-operative partnerships with some 236 foreign universities in the Americas, Europe, Asia and Australia, enabling students enrolled at the university to spend part of their studies abroad.
 The partner universities include King's College and the University of Stirling in the UK, the Autonomous University of Barcelona and Autonomous University of Madrid in Spain, Lund University in Sweden, Texas A&M University and Augustana College in the United States, the Universidad del Salvador in Argentina, the University of Santiago, Chile, the Université Laval in Canada, Kyoto Sangyo University in Japan, Zhejiang International Studies University and Beijing Foreign Studies University in China, Thammasat University and University Chiang Mai in Thailand, Universitas Indonesia in Indonesia as well as the National University of Vietnam, the Lahore University of Management Sciences in Pakistan, the Indian Institute of Technology Madras in India and Amirkabir University of Technology in Iran.

+Rankings

+In the Times Higher Education World University Rankings of 2024, the university is placed at 401-500th globally and 37-41st within the country.